Welcome to Canadian Fingerprint Agency

 All clients are required to wash their hands thoroughly with soap prior to taking fingerprints.
 In addition, to maximize social distancing, clients are given instructions on using digital fingerprint machines so that fingerprints can be taken without any human contact.

-We are also following the best advice from our Public Health Authorities and therefore strongly request that clients do NOT visit our office if they are having any symptoms of a cold, fever or cough, OR have travelled anywhere in the world in the last two weeks.
+We are also following the best advice from our Public Health Authorities and therefore strongly request that clients do NOT visit our office if they are having any symptoms of a cold, fever or cough, OR have traveled anywhere in the world in the last two weeks.
 At this time, it is NOT appropriate to take undue risk by exposing others to any type of potential infections.

 If you have already paid for your fingerprint, we will gladly reschedule your appointment.